-Intermediate Optimization Principles
+Multivariate Optimization Principles

 You have learned the basics of gradient descent and stochastic gradient descent.
+Reread the short Chapter 6 in those previous notes as a quick refresher.
 In this chapter, we will discuss the second-order gradient descent update for the multivariate case.
-We start by re-deriving the second-order gradient descent update rule, now for the multivariate setting, and introduce the Hessian matrix.
+We start by rederiving the second-order gradient descent update rule, now for the multivariate setting, and introduce the Hessian matrix.
 We will provide new stepsize selection algorithms, expanding on the basic heuristics you have already seen.